yycjs/mvwtf/slides.md

 ### Node Authentication and Structuring

-* Authentication with Facebook using Passport
-* Basic email password authentication using Passport
+* NodeJS authentication using Passport
 * How to better restructure your Express app
 * Basic validation/middleware
+* A realtime blog in 7 lines with Olives

 ---